Downtown Location

 Gery Paredes Vásquez (ella, tu, she, her) is a lifelong practitioner and collaborator for intersectional justice, healing and collective liberation.

-She is currently serving as YWCA Madison’s Interim CEO, after six years of directing the Race and Gender department, in which role she collaborated with this beloved team and a growing community of artists, advocates, organizers, educators and practitioners in the co-creation of offerings such as the Racial Justice Series Community Series, YWCA Madison’s annual Racial Justice Summit, as well as intersectional race-based offerings such as the BIPOC Healing Justice and Co-Liberation Series.
+She is currently serving as YWCA Madison’s CEO, after six years of directing the Race and Gender Equity department, in which role she collaborated with this beloved team and a growing community of artists, advocates, organizers, educators and practitioners in the co-creation of offerings such as the Racial Justice Series Community Series, YWCA Madison’s annual Racial Justice Summit, as well as intersectional race-based offerings such as the BIPOC Healing Justice and Co-Liberation Series.
 In this role, she has also provided collaborative consulting services for equity to organizations via YWCA Madison’s Creating Equitable Organizations partnership program.

 Gery’s connection to YWCA Madison goes back to 2012 when she first volunteered as a facilitator for the Racial Justice series, to then become a full time associate, later a Race and Gender Equity Coordinator and Manager before becoming the Director of this same department.